SHi-ON/VaxCheckNYC/README.md

-### VAX Check NYC
+## VAX Check NYC
 Check COVID-19 vaccine appointments availability and notifies the user by sending email.
+The script runs every 3 seconds and request the website of state-run vaccination centers in NY.

+### Usage
-Change `PROVIDER_IDS` in `vax_check.py` to your desired vaccine center ID according to the provided table below.
+Change `PROVIDER_IDS` in `vax_check.py` to your
+desired vaccine center ID according to the provided table below.
+Run the script `python vax_check.py` and enjoy the automation!

 #### Send Email
 You need to create a file `secrets.env` similar to the provided example having your email credentials.

-#### Providers IDs
+### Providers IDs
-List of vaccine centers and their corresponding IDs **as of April 9, 2021**:
+List of vaccine centers and their corresponding IDs **as of April 9, 2021** (subject to change):

 | Provider Name | Provider ID |
 | ------------- | ----------- |